saymrwulf/cnn-quant-lab/notes.md

 2021-05-10T07:19:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2021-05-10T23:10:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab) 2021-05-19T08:10:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (cnn-quant-lab)
+2003 paper) (cnn-quant-lab) 2021-05-19T17:24:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab)